Get your month-by-month career action plan straight to your inbox

 Are there other people in the company that do this role already?
 Do other companies hire for the same role?
 Find out what you can online about the sort of person who works in this position and think about how your skills and experience might be similar.
 Chat with family members or friends who have been in similar jobs or worked at similar companies.

 Interviews typically comprise both skills based and competency based questions.
 Skills based questions will revolve around your background and experience to date, so make sure you know your CV inside out!
 Competency based questions might start with “give me an example of a time when...” or “what would be your approach to the following…”.
 These questions are more difficult to predict and can sometimes put you on the spot, so be sure to spend time preparing good examples.
-You can find further guidance on this here.
+There are also some common interview questions you can prepare about things like how you have overcome challenges and why you want to work for the company you're interviewing for.

 Does the company have a physical product, build a technology, or offer a service?
 Who else does what they do, and what can you find out about their relative strengths and weaknesses?
 Researching the marketplace shows your proactivity and eagerness to learn.

 It’s not always about knowing the answers in an interview.
-Sometimes it’s about asking the right questions.
+One of the most important interview tips to bare in mind is about asking the right questions.
 Really insightful questions will demonstrate your understanding of the company, help show off your research, and show the interviewer that you have really thought about the role.
 Prepare at least three to ask at the end of the interview.
 Good examples might include:

 That’s it!
 These steps will help you be best placed going into any interview process.
 So put the kettle on, set aside a bit of time, and get cracking.
 A great job awaits!